Winding down a year of travel as Dalmatia prepares for Christmas

 Wednesday 4 December

-Today sees us venture no further than the supermarket for supplies.
-In the evening, we watch ‘Ten Years’, the 2015 Hong Kong film set in a dystopian 2025.
+Today, we venture only to the supermarket for supplies.
+In the evening, we rewatch Ten Years, the 2015 Hong Kong film set in a dystopian 2025.
 Naturally, it’s fascinating seeing how prescient or otherwise the five shorts that make up the film were.
-Staged assassinations of pro-government politicians (‘Extras’) seems far-fetched now, but perhaps wouldn’t have been entirely shocking a few years ago.
+Staged assassinations of pro-government politicians (‘Extras’) now seems far-fetched, but perhaps wouldn’t have been entirely shocking a few years ago.
 In ‘Dialect’ a non-Putonghua-speaking taxi driver struggles to adjust and to communicate with his Putonghua-educated kid after Putonghua replaces Cantonese as Hong Kong’s only official language.
 ‘Local Egg’ strikes a chord about the policing of language as primary-school age kids dressed as Red Guards inspect shops and report an egg stall holder for displaying a sign advertising local eggs – the word ‘local’ has been banned.
 Most tellingly, it also reveals strictly policed bookshops.

 But ‘Self Immolater’ is the short that seems to have come closest to anticipating the future.
 It’s set in the wake of the ‘2020 riots’ and presented as a documentary complete with talking heads reflecting on the political climate.
 All five shorts would be deeply seditious in the real 2025, but none more so than ‘Self Immolater’, in which actors openly call the CCP evil.
 It’s unthinkable that hundreds of us sat on a street in Sai Wan to watch a public screening in 2015.